Colin de Grandhomme: International career

-After representing Zimbabwe in the U19 World Cup, de Grandhomme moved to New Zealand, making his international debut on 11 February 2012 in a Twenty20 International against Zimbabwe.
-His One Day International (ODI) debut came against South Africa on 3 March 2012.
-In November 2016, de Grandhomme was named in New Zealand's Test squad for the side against the touring Pakistanis and debuted in the first Test match on 17 November.
-He scored a half-century and took a five-wicket haul on debut, winning the player of the match award.
+After representing Zimbabwe in the U19 World Cup, de Grandhomme moved to New Zealand in 2006, making his international debut on 11 February 2012 in a Twenty20 International against his country of birth Zimbabwe.
+His One Day International (ODI) debut came against South Africa on 3 March 2012 and he struck a quickfire innings of 36 in 36 balls and he also smashed three sixes during the blitz.